TEALSK12/2nd-semester-introduction-to-computer-science/readings.md

 function call to the next.

 It is common to use global variables for constants; that is, variables that do not change.
-For example, some programs use constants to indicate the minimun or maximum number of a dataset like the max level of a game could be set to 10.
+For example, some programs use constants to indicate the minimum or maximum number of a dataset like the max level of a game could be set to 10.

 If you try to reassign a global variable, you might be surprised.
 The following example is supposed